-Portions of routes that operate in areas where riders cannot access service, such as along freeways or limited-access roads, are excluded when calculating average stop spacing.
+Portions of routes that operate in areas where riders cannot access service, such as along freeways or limited-access roads, should be excluded when calculating average stop spacing.
 Additional considerations for bus stop spacing include the pedestrian facilities, the geography of the area around a bus stop, passenger amenities, and major destinations.

 Route length and neighborhood route segments